chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 **Configuration Notes:**
 - `--mem=20gb --cpus-per-task=1` (ensures all analyses complete without errors)
 - `--export=model_geography=Urban` (or `Rural`)
-- Same email and account configuration training.
+- Same email and account configuration from training.

 **Note:** Individual analyses can be run separately, but `sbatch_bootstrap_all_output.sh` runs all analyses in a single script.